bigcommerce/dev-docs/docs/stencil-docs/localization/multi-language-checkout.md

 | Chinese Traditional | `zh.json` |

 3. We recommend that you populate your JSON file with the checkout-specific keys-values covered in [Adding your own translation values](#adding-your-own-translation-values).
 It is not mandatory to translate the drop-down lists, but it is necessary to provide a consistent translation of the surrounding **Address** sections.
 You do not need to provide any keys-values for the **Country/State** names, whose translations already exist within the BigCommerce platform.
 4. As with the translation options described above, the storefront will automatically display the translated **Country/State** names to visitors who have selected one of the supported languages in their browser's locale preferences.

 ## Limits on translation

+* The translation of your theme's content consists of the language JSON files in your `lang` subdirectory and the key-value pairs for the parameters (beyond **Country/State**) that you choose to translate.
+* Stencil's multi-language capabilities are limited to the strings that you specify within the theme.
+The Stencil framework does not currently translate content rendered from a store's database; for example, products' names.

+4. As with the translation options described above, the storefront will automatically display the translated **Country/State** names to visitors who have selected one of the supported languages in their browser's locale preferences.

+## Limits on translation